Top 8 Most Popular Home Styles In The U.S

 Photo: architecthonolulu.com. |

-A contemporary home is one that reflects the current style, which in this case would be 21st century architecture and design.
-It’s evolutionary, meaning it changes and grows as we do, constantly adapting to what’s new, intriguing, and trending in the world of home design.
+A contemporary home is one that exhibits the current fashion, in this case, the architecture and design of the twenty-first century.
+Being evolutionary, it evolves and develops along with us, constantly adjusting to what's intriguing, novel, and popular in the field of interior design.

-As moving.com reported, key to note is that a contemporary home isn’t just about adopting the most popular trends from other design styles.
-Equally important is pushing the boundaries of what’s new, and in today’s contemporary homes, that often means a widening focus on sustainability and smart features, including eco-friendly building materials, energy-efficiency, and smart home products.
+A contemporary home isn't just about incorporating the hottest trends from other design styles, as moving.com reported.
+Pushing the boundaries of what's new is equally important, and in today's modern homes, that frequently entails placing a larger emphasis on sustainability and smart features, such as eco-friendly building materials, energy-efficiency, and smart home products.

-Because contemporary design is by definition of the moment, you can often learn a lot about what elements to include in a contemporary home simply by looking at what’s trending in home décor magazines and on social media.
-That being said, there are some broad features of contemporary design that you can adapt to your own home if you want to bring it more up to date.
+You can often learn a lot about what components to include in a contemporary home by simply looking at what's popular in home décor magazines and on social media, as contemporary design is by definition of the moment.
+Having said that, there are some general characteristics of contemporary design that you can apply to your own home to make it more modern.

 3. Ranch house

-Though not every ranch-style home is laid out in the same way, all share a few common characteristics that define the style.
-Nearly all ranch homes are laid out on a single-story floor plan with open flow between rooms and easy access to all areas of the house from the main living area, as mydomaine.com reported.
+Even though ranch-style homes vary in layout, they all have a few features in common that make them all part of the style.
+According to mydomaine.com, almost all ranch homes have a single-story floor plan with open flow between rooms and simple access to every room in the house from the main living area.

-No matter the size of the plot, ranch houses always have some sort of outdoor space, be it a deck, patio, or lawn, and in keeping with their low-profile look, ranch roofs are low-pitched with wide eaves that extend past the exterior walls of the house.
+No matter the size of the lot, ranch houses always have some sort of outdoor space, whether it be a deck, patio, or lawn.
+Additionally, ranch roofs are low-pitched and have wide eaves that extend past the exterior walls of the house, maintaining the low-profile appearance of the style.

 With easy access to the backyard from the kitchen, ranch houses are excellent choices for people who love outdoor entertaining. |